Preserve Lamorinda Open Space

 As the Town reviews its ridgeline, hillside, and open space regulations, it needs to know whether Moragans want stronger policies to protect remaining open space from overdevelopment.
 The last time Moraga reviewed these regulations was 12 years ago, so this is a rare and crucial opportunity to protect Moraga’s scenic beauty and quality of life for the next decade and beyond.

-BOLLINGER VALLEY FINAL ENVIRONMENTAL IMPACT REPORT EXPECTED IN LATE 2014.
+BOLLINGER VALLEY FINAL ENVIRONMENTAL IMPACT REPORT STILL PENDING.

 If approved, this project would add nearly 1,400 daily car trips to Lamorinda’s roads, bulldoze an astonishing 1.5 million cubic yards of soil, cut down more than 300 mature native trees and line a pristine ridgeline with rooftops.
 Precious habitat for raptors and songbirds, foxes, coyotes, deer, and bobcats, as well as threatened species such as the California red-legged frog and Alameda whipsnake, will be lost forever.

-The Town received extensive public comments on the DEIR including a detailed legal and technical analysis by PLOS, and is currently preparing a Final Environmental Impact Report (FEIR) responding to those comments.
-The FEIR is expected to be released in late summer or early fall of this year.
+The Town received extensive public comments on the DEIR including a detailed legal and technical analysis by PLOS.
+The next step is for the Town to prepare a Final Environmental Impact Report (FEIR) responding to those comments.
+The release date of the FEIR is unknown.

 To see photos of Bollinger Valley click here.